-This ad is a prime example of successful real estate ads on Facebook because it applies to anyone even thinking about buying, selling, or renting a house at the time it was posted.
+As a successful real estate ad on Facebook, this ad applies to anyone even thinking about buying, selling, or renting a house at the time it was posted.

-12. One Smart Penny – Think outside of the box
+12. One Smart Penny – Thinking outside of the box

 Even with good photography, it can be hard for some to visualize the layout of the property that they’re interested in.
-In this example, One Smart Penny offers little extra insight into the property by posting images of the entire floor plan.
+One Smart Penny, for example, offers a little extra insight into the property by posting images of the entire floor plan.

-In addition to being helpful to those who want to see the layout of the house, the image itself also stands out quite a bit among other real estate-related images.
+In addition to offering value to those who want to see the layout of the house, the image itself also stands out among other real estate-related ads.

-Northern Atlanta Real Estate has targeted a specific audience and provided exactly what they were looking for.
-By compiling a list of all single-story homes in the Canton/Woodstock area, not only are potential buyers most likely going to click on “Learn More”, but they also have a specific real estate agency and agent in mind.
+North Atlanta Home Team has targeted a specific audience and provided exactly what they were looking for.
+By compiling a list of all colonial-style homes in the Suwanee area of Atlanta, GA, all the potential buyers from this area are most likely to click on “Learn More.”

 Targeting an audience based on their location is the perfect strategy for real estate, and that’s exactly why this particular real estate Facebook ad is so successful.